About Our Association

 A merchant new to our Association made a presentation of his project's site plans to what he thought was the governing association of Midvale Park.
 When the Master Review Board contacted the architect to inform him that an architectural approval from the Master Review Board was necessary, he was quite surprised and stated that he had in fact already presented this to the Association, and that the President of the Midvale Park Association had been present.
 We then had to explain that the Master Review Board is the legal governing association of Midvale Park, ensuring that all the Articles, Bylaws, and Covenants and use restrictions are enforced.

 The Neighborhood Association is made up of homeowners interested in promoting community activities and neighborhood harmony.
-The Neighborhood Association's president, Mr. Bob Richter, has done much for the community.
+The Neighborhood Association's president, Mr. Joe Miller, has done much for the community.
 When you see him, thank him for the wonderful work he has done for Midvale Park.
 If you wish to volunteer for various community activities, contact the Neighborhood Association.

 Problems the Association Doesn't Cover and Who to Call.